If you have to buy it, get the best deal!

 I purchased the first iteration of this box on 06/23/17.
 That was during my blogging break so I have not and will not provide an official review.
 It was a beautiful box that Birchbox valued at $224 and was easily worth the $68 charge.
 Getting discounts and redeeming points always helps.
 As an Ace, I earn 1.3 points per dollar spent so I earned another 60 for today’s purchase after redeeming the 75 I had in the bank.
 For those with a keen eye, I lived in California in 2017.
 Birchbox charges sales tax in California, but not in Nevada for shop purchases.
 Strangely enough, Birchbox does charge sales tax for subscription purchases in both states.

 The Birchbox Limited Edition Box Birchbox x Vogue: Transformation retails for $68.
 Birchbox estimates this box has a $265 value.
 Scroll down for what this box is actually worth.

-While I love the box for all limited edition boxes, this white box is really sleek.
+While I love the packaging on all limited edition boxes, this white box is really sleek.
 Using this to package a gift will definitely happen.

 The contents are loose inside of a box with white crinkle cut paper.

 A product card going over the items is inside, an important note for those planning to take select items before gifting the box to someone else.
 You could either omit the card or have no shame in admitting you took things.
 Unlike the cards that come inside the subscription boxes, the price to buy the full-size is not listed.
 All of the items inside this box are full-sized.